 The Homily of Severus

-This narrative found in a Coptic homily given by Severus, bishop of Nastrawa (mid-ninth century), relates that Paul was forbidden by the Spirit from entering Asia (Acts 16:6) because it was John’s inheritance, and that John was still alive, though in exile on Patmos.
+In a mid-ninth century Coptic homily, Severus, bishop of Nastrawa in Egypt, relates that Paul was forbidden by the Spirit from entering Asia (Acts 16:6) because it was John’s inheritance, and John was still alive, though in exile on Patmos.
 It was only after John’s death that Paul could labor there.

 Victorinus (d.
 303 or 304)